ericmasiello/frontend-fridays/frontend-friday-ui/src/components/ToggleNav.md

 border-color: #aeb2b3;
 ```

-- Add prop type validation
 - Write some tests
-- When clicking a link, should close the menu
-- When clicking outside the open menu, should close the menu
-- When clicking on a menu item, should put focus back on the menu button
 - Add something so that current selected value is known when tabbing to the button
 - Update the button text with the appropriate value
 - Create desktop styles for tabs